In partnership with OnGuard

 Fit the lock off the ground so it’s harder to apply leverage to it and try to fit it tightly around the bike with the lock barrel positioned so that it’s hard to access.

-Often bike locks are sold as a combined D-lock and a cable lock, which loops through it.
-It’s worth bearing in mind that the Sold Secure rating applies to the stronger D-lock and not to the cable.
+Often, bike locks are sold as a combined D-lock and a cable lock, which loops through it.
+Bear in mind that the Sold Secure rating applies to the stronger D-lock and not to the cable, which can usually be cut easily.

-It’s also worth noting that theft from sheds, garages and back gardens is common.
+It’s also worth noting that thefts from sheds, garages and back gardens are common.
 It’s a good idea to improve your shed security by fitting a high-security anchor and locking up your bike when it’s at home and not in use.

-Sold Secure also tests and rates ground anchors as well as locks for buildings, so you can make sure that you’ve got the right level of immobilisation for your bike when it’s at home, too.
+Sold Secure also tests and rates ground anchors to the same criteria, as well as locks for buildings, so you can make sure you’ve got the right level of immobilisation for your bike when it’s at home, too.